Home

 1. Semicolon

 I admit it.
-I kind of feel like the semicolon is a hoity-toity punctuation mark.
-(That means it's snobbish.)
+I kind of feel like the semicolon is a little bit of a snob, but hey, it's legit.

 My dog is cute; his name is George.